Northrop Grumman scores $42.7M contract to support Hunter UAV

 - By Mark Hoover

-Northrop Grumman Technical Services has won a $36.3 million contract to support the Army’s Hunter Unmanned Aircraft System.
+Northrop Grumman has won a $42.7 million contract to continue supporting the Army's Hunter unmanned aircraft system.

-The Hunter is a long distance, medium altitude, multimission, tactical unmanned aerial system that is optimized to provide Army division and corps commanders with a dedicated ISR capability, Northrop Grumman said on its website.
+The Hunter UAV is deployed at various Army facilities in the United States and overseas.
+It is a long-endurance, medium altitude, multimission tactical unmanned aircraft system optimized to provide Army division and corps commanders with an ISR capability, according to Northrop Grumman's website.

-Work will be performed in Afghanistan and Sierra Vista, Ariz., and is expected to be completed by Jan.
-14, 2015.
+Work will be performed in Afghanistan and Sierra Vista, Ariz., and is expected to be completed in April 2016.

 Mark Hoover is a senior staff writer with Washington Technology.
 You can contact him at email@example.com, or connect with him on Twitter at @mhooverWT.